 - Can save patients hundreds of dollars in eye drop expenses.

 Should you and your surgeon decide to proceed with Dropless Cataract Surgery, drops will not be needed before surgery.
-Most patients will also not need drops after surgery; however, a small percentage will need an anti-inflammatory eye drop if inflammation develops after surgery.
+Most patients will also not need drops after surgery; however, there is no guarantee that drops won’t be needed based on your individual circumstances.

-With our offices located throughout the greater Altoona area, make an appointment with our team of premier cataract surgeons today!
+With offices located throughout Western and Central PA, make an appointment with our team of premier cataract surgeons today!